 - Product experience (PX), is the experience a person has with a product, no matter if that is a physical product, a hybrid product (part analog, part digital), or a completely digital product.
 Product experience begins when a person perceives product information for the first time.
 It could be seeing a product in store but also, checking it out online, through content, visuals, videos, and more.
 Having said that, product experience will encompass what happens after the purchase as well.

-Why Product Experience Matters (And Why It Will Matter Even More)
+Why DIGITAL Product Experience Matters SO MUCH (And Why It Will Matter Even More)

 We’ve covered quite a lot of arguments for product experience already.